Lefschetz Defect in Families: Introduction

 \end{prop}

 In the second part of the paper, we begin to study the Lefschetz defect of smooth projective varieties other than Fano.
 The second main result precisely relates the Lefschetz defect of an abelian variety with its isogeny factors and their multiplicity.
+We denote two abelian varieties \(A,A'\) being isogenous by \(A\sim A'\).

 \begin{thm} Let \(A\) be an abelian variety of dimension \(n\).
 Then \(\delta_A=0\) if and only if \(A\) does not contain elliptic curves nor abelian surfaces of Picard number greater than 1.
 If instead \(\delta_A>0\), then exactly one of the following is verified: \begin{itemize} \item \(A\sim C \times E\) where \(E\) is an elliptic curve, and if \(k_E \geq 1\) is its multiplicity as an isogeny factor of \(A\) then \item \(A\sim C\times S\) where \(S\) is a simple abelian surface of type II, \(\rho_S=3\) and Furthermore, any elliptic curve showing up as an isogeny factor of \(A\) does so with multiplicity at most one. \item \(A\sim C\times S'\) where \(S'\) is a simple abelian surface of type I or IV, \(\rho_{S'}=2\) and Furthermore, there are no elliptic curves contained in \(A\). \end{itemize}